davisjoseph6/unitymol_copilot/README.md

 2. Install the required Python packages:
    ```
-   pip install pyzmq mcp_agent
+   pip install pyzmq
    ```

+3. Make sure FastAgent is installed in your environment.

-3. Clone or download this repository to your local machine.
+4. Clone or download this repository to your local machine.

 ## Usage